NikhilMukraj/spiking-neural-networks/README.md

 - Eventually remove old neurotransmitter system and replace it with new one
 - Eventually remove existing genetic algorithm fit for matching an EEG signal and replace it with R-STDP one or at least genetic algorithm that changes weights rather that input equation
-- Eventually remove input equation system
+- **Eventually remove input equation system**

+- Use Rayon to thread lattice calculations (remove storing dv and is_spiking in hashmap and place it in the struct), add capacitance to struct for current calculation

 - **Need to rename all `input_voltage` to `input_current`**
 - **Need to rename all post_synaptic and all pre_synaptic to postsynaptic and presynaptic**